AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 >[!IMPORTANT]
 >
->This destination connection is currently in alpha stage and only available to a limited selection of customers.
-The functionality and documentation are subject to change.
+><p>This destination connection is currently in alpha stage and only available to a limited selection of customers.
+The functionality and documentation are subject to change.</p>
+><p>The final version of this destination connection may require customer migration.</p>

 ## Use cases {#use-cases}